For the last century, governments around the world have been attempting to harness the psychic power of the mind.

 The UK’s Ministry of Defence explored physic powers

-It is believed that this experiment was contrived in response to the September 11th attacks on the World Trade Centre, which had shocked the world only the month before.
+It is believed that this experiment was contrived in response to the September 11th attacks on the World Trade Centre, which had shocked the world only two months before.

 Nick Pope, who ran the Ministry of Defence’s UFO research programme, and worked at the ministry for 21 years, said: “It can only be speculation, but you don’t employ that kind of time and effort to find money down the back of the sofa.
 We must be talking about Bin Laden and weapons of mass destruction.”
 17